MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/azure-function-cosmos-db-mongo-api.md

     |Select MongoDB version.| Select latest version.||
     |Select a resource group for new resources.|Select the resource group you created in the [previous step](#create-an-azure-resource-group).|Select the resource group you created in a previous section.|

-1. Wait until the resource is ceated.
+1. Wait until the resource is created.
 You can see the status in the **Azure** section of the results pane.

 ## Install mongoose dependency